hegworks/tanim/docs/tanim-wiki.md

 | UUIDs        | Guaranteed unique                                           | Not readable, prevents animation reuse |
 | Custom IDs   | Flexible                                                    | Depends on your implementation         |

-**Important**: The UID must persist across application sessions. `entt::entity` IDs are not suitable because they can change when scenes are reloaded.
+**Session Persistence**: The UID must remain the same between application sessions.
+For example, `entt::entity` IDs are not suitable because they can change when a scene is loaded.
+The same scene with the same entities might have different `entt::entity` IDs after reloading, which would break animation references.

+**Reusability vs Uniqueness**: The UID scheme affects animation reusability:

+- **Universally unique IDs (UUIDs)**: If you use UUIDs that are unique across the entire scene, you lose the ability to reuse the same `TimelineData` on multiple entities with identical hierarchies
+- **Name-based IDs**: Using entity names (like Unity and Godot do) allows animation reuse across similar hierarchies

+**Recommended Approach**: Entity names or hierarchical names are common and practical.
+Ensure proper error handling for cases where names aren't found or are duplicated.

 **Example:**